rollki/role/README.md

 Sub modules:
  * Role Appearance: Controls site theme per user Role
  * Role Registration: Adds a new route `user/register/{role_id}` for specific role registration

-Adds a new plugin type `RoleConfigElement` which allows add extra fields to Role.
+Adds a new plugin type `RoleConfigElement` which allows to add extra fields to Role.

  * For a full description of the module, visit the project page: https://www.drupal.org/project/role